sahib/misc/performance/1_intro.rst

 - A lecture you just have to listen to make it click.
 - Language specific optimization techniques.
 - Performance in distributed systems.
-- Application specific performance tips (*Networking, SQL, Databases, IPC* ...)
+- Application specific performance tips (*Networking, SQL, Marshalling, IPC* ...)

 .. note::